 - Turning 721 and triggering mandatory IRA distribution requirements

 In these cases, good record keeping is crucial—as is sharing that information with your advisor.

-For example, a problem that can attract unwanted IRS interest is when someone fails to note an extraordinary gift, such as land, to a university or charitable organization.
-The value of that property has to be properly documented.
+For example, a problem that can attract unwanted IRS interest is when someone makes an extraordinary gift, such as land, to a university or charitable organization.
+The value of that property has to be properly documented and the gift must be acknowledged by the organization.

 When gifts of stock or other property (like a vacation home) are made during one’s life, good records are essential to avoiding tax problems down the road—especially for the recipient.
 That’s because the gift’s “cost basis”—the purchase price including any adjustments or improvements—also transfers to the gift recipient.

 Say mom and dad give their vacation home to their adult child.
 If, later on, that child sells that house, the cost basis used to determine how much profit was made on the sale is the purchase price of the home when the child’s parents originally bought it plus any improvements they may have made such as a room addition, new deck or new windows, just to name a few.

 Correcting tax errors